-If you’re having trouble making student loan payments, you may be able to request student loan deferment or forbearance.
-Both relief options freeze federal student loan payments up to a specified time frame and can help keep your account in good standing.
+Deferment and forbearance are student loan options that freeze student loan payments for a specified time frame and can help keep your account in good standing.

-The main difference between deferment and forbearance is that interest always accrues when you’re in forbearance, while deferment is interest-free in some cases.
-Generally, the question of whether to request forbearance versus deferment comes down to which hardship program you qualify for.
+The main difference between deferment and forbearance is that interest always accrues when you’re in federal forbearance, while deferment is interest-free in some cases.
+Generally, the question of whether to request forbearance versus deferment comes down to which you qualify for.

 What is the difference between deferment and forbearance?